MichalMrena/DecisionDiagrams/README.md

 # 🧸 TeDDy

-TeDDy is a C++ library for creation and manipulation of decision diagrams.
-It is being developed as a project at the [Faculty of Management Science and Informatics](https://www.fri.uniza.sk/en/), [University of Žilina](https://www.uniza.sk/index.php/en/) at the [Department of Informatics](https://ki.fri.uniza.sk/).
+TeDDy is a C++ library for the creation and manipulation of decision diagrams.
+It is being developed as a project at the [Faculty of Management Science and Informatics](https://www.fri.uniza.sk/en/), the [University of Žilina](https://www.uniza.sk/index.php/en/) at the [Department of Informatics](https://ki.fri.uniza.sk/).

-## Decision diagrams
 This text assumes that the reader is familiar with decision diagrams to some extent.
 Our library supports [Binary Decision Diagrams](https://en.wikipedia.org/wiki/Binary_decision_diagram) (BDDs) and their generalization Multivalued Decision Diagrams (MDDs).

+---
+## Contents
+TODO
+---

 ## How to install
-Library is header only so it is easy to incorporate it in your project.
-All you need to do is to place contents of the [include](./include/) directory in your project files and include a header file in your code as is shown in the examples below.
+The library is header-only so it is easy to incorporate it into your project.
+All you need to do is to place the contents of the [include](./include/) directory in your project files and include a header file in your code as is shown in the examples below.
 If you would like to use the library in multiple projects and you are a Linux user you can use the following commands to install TeDDy:
 ```bash
 git clone git@github.com:MichalMrena/DecisionDiagrams.git
 cd DecisionDiagrams
 sudo make install
 ```
 This installs library files to `/usr/local` which should be visible to your compiler.
-You can specify different path by setting `PREFIX` variable: `make PREFIX=<path> install`.
+You can specify different a path by setting the `PREFIX` variable: `make PREFIX=<path> install`.
 To uninstall the library go to the directory where you've run the install command and run `[sudo] xargs rm < install_manifest.txt`.

 ### Compiling
 TeDDy uses features from `C++20` so you might need to set your compiler for this version of the C++ language by using the `-std=c++20` flag for `clang++` and `g++` and `/std:c++latest` for MSVC.
 It was tested with `g++ 11.1.0` and `MSVC TODO`.
-***Support for C++17 is comming soon.***

 ## Library API
-Functions from the library are accesed via instance of a diagram manager.
-TeDDy offeres four diagram managers for different kinds of decision diagrams.
+Functions from the library are accessed via the instance of a diagram manager.
+TeDDy offers four diagram managers for different kinds of decision diagrams.
 1. `bdd_manager` for Binary Decision Diagrams (BDDs).

 2. `mdd_manager<P>` for Multivalued Decision Diagrams (MDDs) representing Multiple-Valued logic functions.
-Variables and functions can have values from the set {0, 1, ...
-P - 1}.
+The domain of each variable is `{0, 1, ...
+P - 1}` and the set of values of the function is also `{0, 1, ...
+P - 1}`.

 3. `imdd_manager` for (integer) Multivalued Decision Diagrams (iMDDs) representing integer functions.
-Domains of variables are specified in the constructor of the manager and are from the set {0, 1, 2, ...}.
-Functions can have values from the set {0, 1, 2, ...}.
+The domain of each variable can be a different set of the form `{0, 1, 2, ..., di - 1}` where the `di` for each variable is specified in the constructor.
+The set of values of the function is a set of the form `{0, 1, 2, ...}`.

-4. ` ifmdd_manager<PMax>` for (integer) Multivalued Decision Diagrams (iMDDs) representing integer functions.
-Domains of variables are specified in the constructor of the manager and are from the set {0, 1, 2, ...,  PMax - 1}.
-Functions can have values from the set {0, 1, 2, ...}.
+4. `ifmdd_manager<PMax>` for (integer) Multivalued Decision Diagrams (iMDDs) representing integer functions.
+The domain of each variable can be a different set of the form `{0, 1, 2, ..., min(di, PMax - 1)}` where the `PMax` is specified as the template parameter and `di` for each variable is specified in the constructor.
+The set of values of the function is a set of the form `{0, 1, 2, ...}`.

-Managers 1, 2 and 4 use nodes with more compact memory representation since maximum of the domains is known at compile time.
+Managers 1, 2, and 4 use nodes with more compact memory representation since the maximum of the domains is known at compile time.
 The only difference between 3 and 4 is in this property so if `PMax` is known it is better to use the manager 4.

-**Doxygen generated documentation is available at [TODO](#).**
+All managers have the same API. **Full documentation** is available **[here](https://michalmrena.github.io/teddy.html)**.

 ## Basic usage
 Typical usage of the library can be summarized in 3 steps: